wissamkontar/Consensus-AV-Analysis/README.md

 # The Empirical Pareto Frontier of Automated Driving: Consensus Across Safety, Interaction, and Traffic

-This repository contains the code and visualizations accompanying the paper
+This repository contains the code for the paper
-**“The Empirical Pareto Frontier of Automated Driving: Consensus Across Safety, Interaction, and Traffic”**
+**“Can Automated Vehicles Have it All?
+A Consensus Framework for Diagnosing Behavioral Trade-Offs in Mixed Traffic”**
-(*under review at Transportation Research Part C*).
+(*Accepted for publication in Transportation Research Part C*).

 The study integrates data from the **Third Generation Simulation (TGSIM)** datasets, including **Foggy Bottom** and **I-395**, to analyze how automated and human-driven vehicles trade off **safety**, **interaction**, and **traffic performance** in real-world mixed traffic environments.